Jillian Ward

-Jhyllianne Wardë (/ˈdʒɪliːən wɑːrd/ JI-lee-yən-_-WARD; /tl/; born February 23, 2005) is a Filipino actress.
+Jhyllianne Wardë (/ˈdʒɪliːən wɑːrd/ JI-lee-yən-_-WARD; /tl/; born February 23, 2005) is a Filipino actress and singer.
 She began her career as a child actress, debuting in the drama comedy Trudis Liit.
 Her profile increased with leading roles in several daytime dramas, such as Prima Donnas and Abot-Kamay na Pangarap.
-Her accolades include a FAMAS Award, a Star Award for Movies and two Box Office Entertainment Awards.
+Her accolades include a FAMAS Award, a Star Award for Movies, and two Box Office Entertainment Awards.

-Early life
+Early life and education

 Jhyllianne Wardë was born on February 23, 2005, in Manila, Philippines, to Elson Penzon and Filipino-American mother Jennifer Ward-Penzon.
 Her parents separated in 2024.

-She finished senior high school at Homeschool of Asia Pacific in Muntinlupa.
+Ward finished pre-school in 2012 and attended elementary in 2011 at ODB Montessori School of Novaliches.
+She moved to Pampanga until 6th grade and attended junior high school as a homeschooling student at Westfields International School.
+She finished senior high school in 2023 at Homeschool of Asia Pacific in Muntinlupa.

 Career

 She first appeared in a commercial for Promil Pre-school, a powdered milk drink.
 Before starring in GMA Network's TV remake of the classic film Trudis Liit, she had played the role of Daldanika in The Last Prince.

+Other activities

-In November 2019, Ward founded her own business, Wonder Tea Philippines, in Floridablanca as its first branch.
-It was followed by Guagua, San Fernando and Porac as their second, third and fourth branches.
+In November 2019, Ward founded her own business Wonder Tea Philippines in Floridablanca as its first branch.
+It was followed by Guagua, San Fernando, and Porac as their second, third, and fourth branches.